-The pandemic years were a time of great upheaval throughout the world.
-With lockdowns and major global conflicts, it has led to shifts in cultural paradigms, our notion of self and our relationships with others in our everyday lives.
+The pandemic years have been a time of great upheaval throughout the world.
+With lockdowns and major global conflicts, it has led to shifts in cultural paradigms, our notion of self. and our relationships with others in our everyday lives.
 This has also been musical life, with programming that reflects changes and unrest in our social landscape.

-For musicians, the pandemic was a time of both challenge and opportunity.
-With traditional performing venues shut down, they had to turn to virtual mediums to reach their audiences or simply immerse themselves into other aspects of their work.
-For many, it was a time of intense creativity, as new, innovate projects emerged.
+For musicians, the beginning of the pandemic was a time of both challenge and opportunity.
+With traditional performing venues shut down, they had to turn to virtual media to reach their audiences or simply immerse themselves into other aspects of their work.
+For many, it was a time of intense creativity, as new, innovative projects emerged.

 This was the case for Oda Voltersvik, a concert pianist based in Bergen, Norway.
-After being taken off the international performing circuit, delaying recording plans in United Kingdom, she took the time to perform many livestreamed concerts, to explore new music, and to set new projects in motion.
+After being taken off the international performing circuit, delaying recording plans in the United Kingdom, she took the time to perform many livestreamed concerts, to explore new music, and to set new projects in motion.
 This included arranging a concert series in an intimate setting in Bergen for the fall of 2021 (“Volt Classics”) and planning new themed concerts whenever possible.
-Some lifting of the COVID restrictions still allowed her to do a few concerts in Norway, including her debut in the Norwegian Opera House in October 2020 (but only for a small, restricted audience).
+Some lifting of the COVID restrictions still allowed her to do a few concerts in Norway, including her debut in the Norwegian Opera House in October 2020 (but only for an audience of 50).
 For her North American concert tour in 2023, she calls her program “Nordic Unrest,” and it is a reflection of the time, circumstances, and mindset of the pandemic years.

 In a transatlantic Zoom interview, Voltersvik explained how the project evolved: